lohedges/vmmc/README.md

 of large isolated clusters.
 In contrast, VMMC facilitates the diffusion and coalescence of particle clusters, resulting in a long-time dynamics that is dominated by the motion of a single large cluster.
-Both trajectories represent 10^9 trial moves of the respective algorithms, with the system initialised with a random, non-overlapping, particle configuration in each case.
+Both trajectories represent one billion trial moves of the respective algorithms, with the system initialised with a random, non-overlapping, particle configuration in each case.

 ![Comparison of the single particle and virtual-move Monte Carlo algorithms](https://github.com/lohedges/assets/blob/master/vmmc/animations/comparison.gif)